miketout/VerusServicesSetup/Insight.md

 npm -g install pm2@4.2.1 git+https://github.com/BloodyNora/bitcore-node-komodo.git
 ```

-Since we opted to use the newest possible NodeJS version, we'll need to go a slightly different route than shown in other guides.
+Since we opted to use the newest NodeJS version the v0.4.3 insight API supports, we'll need to go a slightly different route than shown in other guides.
 Prepare a directory structure for Insight.

 ```bash
 cd ~